allegro/blog/_posts/2021-10-07-how-to-ruin-elasticsearch-performance-part-ii.md

 there may be lots and lots of words in the resulting expression, increasing the cost of merging their corresponding postings lists.
 In most datasets, a query such as `a*`, with probably thousands of individual postings lists, each containing millions of documents, can take ages to finish and even bring down the whole cluster.

-Another type of query which looks simple at first glance but can (or rather, used to) be very costly is range searches in numeric and date fields.
+Another type of query that looks simple at first glance but can (or rather, used to) be very costly is range searches in numeric and date fields.
 Let’s say you want to limit your query to only documents modified between 2020-01-01 and 2020-12-31.
 How costly could that be?
 The inverted index maps individual values to lists of document IDs.
 If each value in the index corresponds to a single day, and the documents are evenly spread throughout the year, there will be 366 lists to join with the OR operator.
 If the data is indexed with millisecond resolution, there will be many more, with performance becoming even worse.